 Seniors are more likely to devote time to friendships, hobbies, and finding meaning, all things that increase happiness.
 Plus, seniors with better physical health are even happier than their peers.

 Keep The Trend Going

-This is all good news, but are there actions we can take to make certain that trend continues?
-Thankfully, the answer is yes!
+This is all good news, but are there actions we can take to make certain the trend continues?
+The answer is absolutely yes.
 In addition to improving physical healthcare and promoting healthy diets and more physical activity, one of the most important things we can offer to aging Americans is companionship.

 Consider your options.
 Programs like the Consumer Directed Personal Assistance Program (CDPAP) enable patients to have a considerable amount of freedom when choosing and hiring home health aides, nurses, or other caring professionals.
 Taking advantage of the program provides seniors with a skilled nurse and companion who can, amongst many other benefits: support their day-to-day activities around the house, manage a healthy diet, and maintain a medical regimen.

 Under CDPAP, seniors are not alone during the day, but they do have greater freedom to live independently, in their own home, with assistance.
 Fill out a CDPAP application online, or encourage your friend or loved one to bring up

 the CDPAP application with their primary care provider.

 The CDPAP application and the help of a skilled nurse are just a few items in your toolbox.
 Seniors should also regularly interact with friends and family, and mark special occasions, like birthdays and holidays, by spending quality time with loved ones.

 We are all moving along our own timelines, and that is something to be celebrated.
 Studies show that seniors are the happiest of us all.
 A positive